SavouryGin/react-ssr-movie-library/README.md

-# ReactJS Global Mentoring Program [2022Q2 RU]
+# ReactJS SSR Movie Library

-Educational project within the framework of the EPAM React GMP course
+The project implemented a SPA application for creating, viewing and editing movie reviews.
+Implemented support for server rendering and custom webpack settings for building the application in various mods.

 ### Name templates